sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 # Transaction
-In Capillary’s platform a transaction represents a purchase or return event.
-Transactions are categorized into three types based on customer type as explained in the following:
+A transaction represents a purchase or return event.
+Based on the customers' loyalty status, transactions are categorized into three types.

 * **Loyalty Transactions**: Transactions made by registered customers of your organization's loyalty program.
 A customer can be tagged to a loyalty transaction.

-* **Non-loyalty Transactions**: Transactions made by customers who are not registered into your loyalty program, but shared their mobile number or email id with your organization.
+* **Non-loyalty Transactions**: Transactions made by customers who are not registered into your loyalty program, but subscribed their mobile number or email id with the organization.
 These transactions are tagged to the respective identifiers (mobile no/email id)

 * **Not-interested Transactions**: Transactions made by customers who are not interested to register into your organization’s loyalty program.
 These transactions are also considered as anonymous transactions.